-At March 31, 2024 and December 31, 2023, \$31.5 million and \$30.6 million, respectively, were allocated to the material right provided to customers who purchased a pump during the Tandem Choice program period.
-The Company recorded the amounts in current deferred revenue on the condensed consolidated balance sheets.
+At September 30, 2024 and December 31, 2023, current deferred revenue balance was \$30.1 million and \$30.6 million, respectively, related to the Tandem Choice program.

 Sales Rebates

 The Company is subject to certain rebates on pricing programs with managed care organizations, such as governmental and third-party commercial payors.
 The Company estimates provisions for rebates based on contractual arrangements, estimates of products sold subject to rebate, known events or trends and channel inventory data.
 Estimated sales rebates included in other long-term liabilities have an estimated payment due date beyond twelve months from the balance sheet date.
 Accordingly, actual rebates paid may differ from estimated amounts recorded in the accompanying condensed consolidated financial statements.